eriklarsen4/CVSL/Tutorials/wins-by-war-tutorial.md

 Erik Larsen
 June 6th, 2022

-This is a tutorial script for scraping and plotting some baseball data I've already investigated before.
+This is a tutorial script for scraping and plotting some baseball data.

-Not quite as nuanced as some other plots I developed for my doctoral work, but no less in quality.

-My code isn't typically as verbose as this, but for tutorial purposes, I'm explicit whether in comments or in non-code snippets.

 ## Import Packages